Distance Education · Business and Technology · Computer Science - BCIS

-Students will study computer terminology, hardware, and software related to the business environment.
-The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+Introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
+The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.

 Three class hours per week.
 Credit: Three semester hours.